bathan1/sqlite-fetch/docs/guide/introduction.md

 <<< ../examples/sql/update.sql

-Set the `type` column to 'patch' if you want to make it a `PATCH` request:
+Set the `type` column to 'patch' if you want to make it a `PATCH` request.
+Casing doesn't matter, just as long as it spells out `patch`:

 <<< ../examples/sql/update_patch.sql